InteractiveComputerGraphics/splashsurf/README.md

 Surface reconstruction library and CLI for particle data from SPH simulations, written in Rust.

 This repository consists of the following crates:
- - `splashsurf`: A binary crate with a CLI to quickly run surface reconstructions of SPH particle data files from the terminal
+ - `splashsurf`: Binary crate with a CLI (command line interface) to quickly run surface reconstructions of SPH particle data files from the terminal
- - `splashsurf_lib`: The library used by the CLI allowing to incorporate surface reconstruction in other Rust projects directly in memory
+ - `splashsurf_lib`: Library that implements the reconstruction pipeline used by the CLI.
+Allows to integrate the reconstruction procedure directly into other Rust applications.
+Furthermore, it resembles a framework providing access to individual building blocks to create your own surface reconstruction pipeline.

+This page provides an overview of the CLI's features and high-level notes on the algorithmic structure and implementation of the reconstruction.

 <p align="center">
 <img src="example_particles.png" alt="Image of the original particle data" width="32%"> <img src="example_coarse.png" alt="Image of a coarse reconstructed surface mesh" width="32%"> <img src="example_fine.png" alt="Image of a fine reconstructed surface mesh" width="32%">